fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 5 - Cognito - Fix the permissions on the groups for RBAC

-The people from the Security Team that joined our taskforce to solve the issues said that is essential that RBAC (Role-Based Access Control) is properly configured on the system.
+The people from the Security Team that joined our task force to solve the issues said that is essential that RBAC (Role-Based Access Control) is properly configured on the system.
 They also said that the current version of the CDK doesn't allow us to solve that by code, unless we create a Custom Resource as it was done for the creation of the User Pool.
 Nobody on the team knows how to do it, but one of the SysAdmins said that he has a playbook for that, and send us the guidance.
 Let's try to leverage it.

 ##### [Problem]
 The Identity Pool configuration is missing the configuration of the roles for each one of the groups (Managers and Players).
 We need to attach the proper roles to the user when the user signs in to the application.

-##### [Solution guidance 1]
+##### [Solution guidance]

 1. On your AWS Console, visit the Cognito service page.
 2. If you got to the landing page of the service, you will click on the button **Manage Identity Pools**.
-3. You will see an Identity Pool named as `<envNamesuffix>`.
+3. You will see an Identity Pool named as `<envName>`.
 Click on it.
 4. On the top right, there is a very discreet label entitled `Edit Identity Pool`.
 Click on it.
 5. Open the section `Authentication Providers`
 6. Click on the tab `Cognito` just to be sure that you have it selected